godwinjk/Json_Parser/README.md

 ---

-> ## 🎉 Early Adopter Offer — Upto 70% Off Pro for the First 500 Users!
+> ## 🎉 Early Adopter Offer — Upto 70% Off Pro!
 >
-> As a thank-you to the first 500 users of Advanced JSON Studio, I'm offering an exclusive **70% discount** on a Pro licence — valid for **3 months**.
+> As a thank-you for being an early adopter, I'm offering an exclusive **70% discount** on a Pro licence.
 >
 > ### 👉 [Claim your discount → Submit the form](https://docs.google.com/forms/d/e/1FAIpQLSfs3Djo6Cg7M7D_Siqnprw2ZVKZ6kOcnjZD-bcnJbwAOacALA/viewform?usp=publish-editor)
 >
 > Fill out the form and I'll reply with your personal discount code.
-> ⚠️ Limited to the **first 500 users** — once the codes run out, the offer closes.

 ---
 > 🧡 More of a VS Code fan?
 Check out the repository here → [VS Code Repo](https://github.com/godwinjk/advanced_json_studio_vscode)
 ---

-# Advanced JSON Studio v2026.1.6
+# Advanced JSON Studio v2026.1.8

 The Intelligent JSON Workspace for IntelliJ